Charles Church, Plymouth: Expansion of daughter churches (1829–1910)

-Missions interest was growing.
+Missions and Education

+On 17 October 1661, the church took a collection of monies which was given to John de Kavino Kavainsley of the Dukedom of Lithuania, for the printing of the Bible in Lithuanian.

 In 1896 the "Charles Own Missionary" Fund was started and the first "Own Missionary", Miss Emily Bazerley, went out to the Bihar and Orissa province of India.
-In January 1901 Miss Ada Pitts sailed for China as the second missionary.
-The earliest interest before this was a collection taken and given on 17 October 1661 to John de Kavino Kavainsley of the Dukedom of Lithuania, for the printing of the Bible in Lithuanian.
-In 1961 a third "Own Missionary", Dr Alison Dow went out with CMS to the Bihls in India from St Matthias.
+In January 1901 the second missionary, Miss Ada Pitts, sailed for China.
+In 1961 a third "Own Missionary", Dr Alison Dow went out with CMS to the Bihls in India.

-Education was important to Charles Church and its Evangelical ministers.
+Education was important to Charles Church and its evangelical ministers.
 The "Household of Faith" Sunday school started in May 1784 with twenty children.
 This was the first school of its type in Plymouth.
-In four years it had grown and a school of industry added.
-The first permanent place for the school was opened on 7 March 1798 possibly the first purpose-built Sunday school building anywhere.
+In 1788, a school of industry was added.
+The first permanent building for the school was opened on 7 March 1798; it is possible that this was the first purpose-built Sunday school building in the world.

-1837 saw the building of Charles National school in Tavistock Place.
-This was for many the only National school in the town and set an example by opening for government inspectors in 1849.
+The Charles National school in Tavistock Place was built in 1837.
 This was to be a mixed school but became a Junior mixed and senior girls when Charles Shaftesbury school was opened in 1855 serving Senior boys.

 Clergy

-There have been over 25 incumbent clergy of Charles Church.
+Charles Church had over 25 clergy.
 Some of the more notable were: